TinyWebEx/common/CONTRIBUTING.md

 You can also translate the changelogs there. (but see [this tip about that](#what-not-to-translate))

+Important notes:
+* The `amoSummary.txt` must **at most** be 250 chars long!
+This is a limitation of AMO.
+Please try to fit all the original text in there, anyway.
+Usually you should however also try to utilize these 250 chars almost fully.

 ### Translation of wiki

 This project has a _wiki_ on GitHub.
 To translate it, just create the appropriate wiki pages in your local language.